-I mentioned in my last blog, Sales Team Motivation that the EcSell Institute’s research proves that the number on item that motivates sales teams and sales people to sell more is coaching.
+The EcSell Institute’s research proves that the number one item that motivates sales teams and sales people to sell more is coaching.
 I thought a lot about this research this past weekend while watching my wife complete her first full marathon at the Rock and Roll Marathon in Phoenix, AZ.
 I will speak proudly and somewhat hyperbolically when stating that nobody is more self-motivated than my wife Amy; she impresses me every day with her drive to do more than she did yesterday.
 Knowing this, I pretty much stayed out of her way during her training process and left the motivation to her running coach and ART specialist.
 That is not to say I did not offer my support, I did, but mostly by way of spending more time with our son Jackson which was win for me.
 Amy learned a lot through self-education and from her coach leading up to the marathon, but it was what I observed in Phoenix that let me to write this blog.
 Let me explain:

 At the EcSell Institute we talk a lot about what it means to be a great sales coach.
 Mainly, you need to be effective in the areas of the 6 Pillars of Sales Management, you need to have great leadership skills and leadership environment on your team, and you need to possess the Catalytic Factor in order to maximize sales team performance.
 However, one thing we should possibly point out more is that as a sales coach you don’t always have to drive the motivation all by yourself.
 In Amy’s case, her coach did a good job of training her, providing education, setting up the path to success, but mostly what he did was simply perpetuate her self-structure and provide some suggestions that proved very helpful.
 Possibly the most impactful suggestion was to always be learning about proven ways that will make her successful.